Skip to main content

 });

-When capturing SPAs built with React, Vue, or Angular, use waitForSelector targeting a container that only renders after data loads.
+When capturing SPAs built with React, Vue, or Angular, use wait_for_selector targeting a container that only renders after data loads.
 This is more reliable than guessing a delay value.

 If the page takes too long to load or the selector never appears, the request will time out.
-The default timeout is 30 seconds.
-You can customize it with the timeout parameter:

 const screenshot = await client.capture({